wonsunahn/CS1632_RentACat_Selenium/README.md

 On the FIRST PAGE introduction, please describe the division of work between group members and also any difficulties you faced while using Selenium.

-ON A SEPARATE PAGE, write a defect report.
-There should be at least 3 defects.
+ON A SEPARATE PAGE, paste a link to your GitHub issues page with (at least) three open issues for three defects.
 Each defect should contain all necessary components including REPRODUCTION STEPS, EXPECTED BEHAVIOR, OBSERVED BEHAVIOR, etc. described in Deliverable 1.

 # Grading